 Transparency is particularly important to build confidence, which is an essential aspect of disarmament, arms control and more widely, strategic stability.
 It is also a strategic stability factor.

-During the speech at the Istres airbase (February the 9th of 2015), the French president underlined the importance of transparency, and thus revealed the French nuclear arsenal : 300 nuclear warheads composed of three sets of 16 submarine-borne missiles and 54 ASMP-A delivery systems The President invited the other nuclear States to take similar steps.
+During the February 7th 2020 speech, the French president underlined the importance of transparency, and thus announced again the French nuclear arsenal : less than 300 nuclear warheads.
+The President invited the other nuclear States to take similar steps.

 In a spirit of greater transparency, the five nuclear-weapons States decided, at the end of the NPT’s 2015 Review Conference, to perpetuate the P5 meetings.
-Such meetings ensure a close follow up of the actions that these States committed to implement in the 2010 Action Plan..
-Several meetings were held in Paris (2011), Washington (2012), Geneva (2013), Beijing (2014), London (2015), Washington (2016) et New York (2017).
+Such meetings ensure a close follow up of the actions that these States committed to implement in the 2010 Action Plan.
+Several meetings were organised, the last one was held in London in February 2020.
 They allow for useful and substantial talks on disarmament, fight against proliferation, the pacific uses of nuclear energy, transparency and reporting.

 France believes that arms control agreements are a valuable contribution to strategic stability .